 A public service organization is a private not-for-profit organization that is not a labor union or a partisan political organization and that provides at least one of the following public services: (1) emergency management, (2) military service, (3) public safety, (4) law enforcement, (5) public interest legal services, (6) early childhood education, (7) public service for individuals with disabilities and the elderly, (8) public health, (9) public education, (10) public library services, (11) school library services, or (12) other school-based services.

-So the only way the ABA and VVA lawyers can qualify is if their employers are not labor unions or partisan political organizations and if the work they do qualifies according to the PSLF definition of public interest legal services.
+So, the only way the ABA and VVA lawyers could qualify is if their employers are not labor unions or partisan political organizations and if the work they do qualifies according to the PSLF definition of public interest legal services.
 Given that the ABA and VVA don’t seem to be labor unions or partisan organizations, let’s see if they fit the definition of public interest legal services.

-Public interest legal services refers to legal services that are funded in whole or in part by a local, State, Federal, or Tribal government.
-Clearly, the Vietnam Veterans of America is not funded in whole or in part by a local, state, federal, or tribal government.
-The American Bar Association is also not funded by a government.
+Public interest legal services refers to legal services that are funded in whole or in part by a local, state, federal, or tribal government.
+Clearly, the VVA is not funded in whole or in part by a local, state, federal or tribal government.
+The ABA is also not funded by a government.

 Additionally, you could argue that the VVA is a lobbying organization for Vietnam veterans.
-That’s a worthy cause with a well deserving group of Americans, but it’s not technically public interest law.
+While that’s a worthy cause with a well-deserving group of Americans, it’s not technically public interest law.

-The ABA is not technically a labor union, but it is a professional or trade organization that seeks to maximize the economic well being of lawyers.
-It does a lot of other good things too, but the government argues that it doesn’t matter in this case.
+The ABA is not technically a labor union, but it is a professional or trade organization that seeks to maximize the economic well-being of lawyers.
+It does a lot of other good things, too, but the government argued that it didn’t matter in this case.
 But the government ultimately settled and agreed that the ABA would be a public service organization for purposes of the PSLF program.